Two weight Sobolev norm inequalities for fractional vector Riesz transforms and doubling weights: Introduction

 \begin{enumerate} \item The map $f\rightarrow \left\vert f\right\vert $ fails to be bounded on $W_{\func{dyad}}^{-s}\left( \omega \right) $ for $s>0$\footnote{ For example, if $d\mu =dx$ and $f=\sum_{k=1}^{2N}\left( -1\right) ^{k}1_{ \left[ k-1,k\right) }$, then $\left\Vert f\right\Vert _{W_{\limfunc{dyad} }^{-s}}^{2}\approx N$, while $\left\Vert \left\vert f\right\vert \right\Vert _{W_{\limfunc{dyad}}^{-s}}^{2}\approx N^{1+2s}$.}, which gives rise to significant obstacles in dealing with bilinear inequalities (using the $ L^{2} $ inner product as a duality pairing) that require control of both $ T:W_{\func{dyad}}^{s}\left( \sigma \right) \rightarrow W_{\func{dyad} }^{s}\left( \omega \right) $ and $T^{\ast }:W_{\func{dyad}}^{-s}\left( \omega \right) \rightarrow W_{\func{dyad}}^{-s}\left( \sigma \right) $.

 \item As a consequence, we are no longer able to use Calder\'{o}n-Zygmund decompositions and Carleson embedding theorems that require use of the modulus $\left\vert f\right\vert $ of a Sobolev function $f$.
-Instead, we derive a stronger form of the pivotal condition, that permits a new Carleson condition to circumvent these hurdles.
+Instead, we derive a new form of the pivotal condition, that permits a new Carleson condition to circumvent these hurdles.
+These new conditions yield stronger inequalities, but only over grids that are \emph{full}.

 \item The estimation of Sobolev norms in the paraproduct form requires the use both of Alpert and Haar wavelets, in connection with the new Carleson condition.
 This in turn requires the identification of different wavelet spaces.